 Located in the middle of the Mojave Desert, this bustling city is characterized by mild and short winters that beckon visitors to enjoy the sunshine.

-Many of the hotels on the Strip offer outdoor Vegas shows that are completely free to attend.
+Be aware that many of the hotels on the Strip offer outdoor Vegas shows that are completely free to attend.

 If you head indoors, there’s also a free circus, Venetian carnival, and even an indoor rainstorm.